Huhngoku/ADVOCATE/README.md

-# ADVOCATE: Automated Detection and Verification Of Concurrency bugs through Analysis of Trace recordings in a modified go Environment."
+# AdvocateGo: Automated Detection and Verification Of Concurrency bugs through Analysis of Trace recordings of program Executions in Go."

 > [!WARNING]
 > This program is still under development and may return no or wrong results.